LCDHD/handsbox/README.md

 - Install all the prerequisites listed above.
 - Clone the GIT Repository into a local folder
 - Copy HANDS_Custom_Generic.au3 to HANDS_Custom.au3
-- Copy "pdftk.exe" and "libiconv2.dll" from "C:\Program Files (x86)\PDFtk\bin\" into the local project folder
+- Copy "pdftk.exe" and "libiconv2.dll" from
+  "C:\Program Files (x86)\PDFtk\bin\" into the local project folder
 - Open `HANDS Box.au3`, press F5 to run, or Ctrl-F7 to compile to an EXE.
 - Run the `HANDS Box`, click the "Setup" tab and then click the "Setup..." button.
-- Open `Documents\Hands Briefcase\HANDS Documents\Forms,` create folders named `English` and `Spanish` and copy PDF template forms here.
+- Open `Documents\Hands Briefcase\HANDS Documents\Forms,` create folders named
+  `English` and `Spanish` and copy PDF template forms here.

 # Software Overview and Tools

 ## Folder Structure

 On each laptop, there should be a folder structure something like this.
 The Working structure will be created automatically by the HANDS Box on first run.

 - Documents\HANDS Briefcase
+  - Charts.Region1
+  - Charts.Region2
   - HANDS Documents *(synced down from server)*
-  - Working *(two-way synced with server)*
+  - Working.MyWindowsUsername *(two-way synced with server)*
     - Labels
     - Needs Correction
     - To Data Processing
     - To Supervisor
     - Tracking Form
     - Work In Progress
+  - Working.OtherHomeVisitor
+  - Working.MoreStaff
+  - Working.Etc.

+Synchronize files using a service like Nextcloud or Owncloud.
+The GroupFolders app in NextCloud is an excellent option for sharing charts.

-Set up a file share on a central server and map to each client laptop, e.g.
+Alternatively, set up a file share on a central server and map to each client laptop, e.g.
     net use H: \\server\HANDS /persistent:yes

+Your complete file share will look something like this.
+You can
-- H:\
+  - Charts.Region1
-  - Charts
+  - Charts.Region2
   - HANDS Documents
     - Forms
       - English